• July 31, 2021

 Weighing up your most critical risks is an important process when deciding on a security system.
 The level of risk you face can influence the type of security system you have and the extra components you need, which will of course have an impact on how much you need to budget.

+Your CCTV should never stand alone; it should be part of a layered security strategy that includes other systems such as intruder alarms to provide complete perimeter and interior protection.
 By working with your chosen security system provider, they’ll be able to advise you on the system design you need to address your risks and concerns.

 Changes in the status of risk, safety and security of your site will most likely have an impact on your insurance.
 In most cases, a positive one!
 A security system improves the safety and security of your site and therefore lowers the risk of an incident.
 This could mean a decrease in your security premiums, allowing the saving to be spent elsewhere.
 It is a good idea to talk to your insurance provider before you make any changes to your security system to see how it will affect your current contract.

-If your site is easy to access or breach then this will appear as an increased risk and you may want to consider additional security measures to make it more secure.
+If your site is easy to access or breach, then this will appear as an increased risk and you may want to consider additional security measures to make it more secure.
 This could be in the form of an access control system, gates and or barriers.
 These may be additional components that you may not have previously considered but could prove to be vital in improving your site security and the safety of your employees and visitors.

 Security systems can be a significant investment and it’s easy to just install the bare minimum, especially if you are on a tight budget.
 However, it is important to weigh up the costs you’ll face if a break-in or theft did occur, so as to see the true value in your security system.
 Most often, businesses only see the value in good security systems when it’s too late.